lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reaxff/reax-silica.rst

     failed errors sometimes occur.

     The pair_coeff uses the
-    `reaxCHOFe.ff <../../../../../inputs/reaxff/reax-silica/RelaxSilica/reaxCHOFe.ff>`__,
+    `reaxCHOFe.ff <../../../../../inputs/reaxff/reax-silica/RelaxSilica/reaxCHOFe.ff>`__
-    and we set the type 1 as oxygen, and type 2 as silicon.
+    (which must be saved in the same folder), and we set the type 1 as silicon, and type 2 as oxygen.

     Finally, qeq/reaxff is used to perform charge equilibration every timestep.
-O and 10.0. are low and high cutoff, and 1.0e-6 a tolerance.
+The values 0 and 10.0 are low and high cutoffs, and 1.0e-6 a tolerance.
 Finally, maxiter sets a limit to the number of attempt to equilibrate the charge.
 If the charge does not properly equilibrate despite the 400 attempts, a WARNING will appear.
-It can happens when the initial charges are too far from equilibrium values.
+It can happen when the initial charges are too far from equilibrium values.

-    Then, let us insert some familiar commands controlling the re-building of the neighbor lists, which seems to be critical for reaxff.
-Let us also print thermodynamic information as well as the charge of both atom types.
+    Then, let us insert some familiar commands controlling the re-building of the neighbor lists.
+Let us also
+    print thermodynamic information as well as the charge of both atom types.

 ..  code-block:: bash
     :caption: *to be copied in RelaxSilica/input.lammps*

     neighbor 0.5 bin
     neigh_modify every 5 delay 0 check yes